Raj Mittra

-Raj Mittra (born 1 July 1932) is an Indian-born electrical engineer and academician.
+Raj Mittra (born 1 July 1932) is an Indian-born electrical engineer and academic.
 He is currently a professor of electrical engineering at University of Central Florida.
 Previously, he was a faculty member at University of Illinois at Urbana–Champaign and Pennsylvania State University, where he was the director of the Electromagnetic Communication Laboratory of the Electrical Engineering department.
 His specialities include computational electromagnetics and communication antenna design.